 to archival data and key access, not communications sessions.

-have illustrated that they can be broken by brute-force in less than a
+have illustrated that 40-bit keys can be broken by brute-force in a

-week by any group with access to a reasonable pool of workstations
+few hours or days by any group with access to a reasonable pool of

 To support wide-spread interaction amongst large communities, we

 need (public key) certificate authorities, and we need them now!